NEA-EHI-Informatics/data_infra/README.md

 # data_infra

-All required for setting data infra with Apache tools
+All neccessary tooling required for data infra with Apache Superset (Visualisation), Trino and Unity Catalog, Apache Iceberg (Using Iceberg)